 Should your application be assessed as informal you will be required to agree to a standard set of conditions on the release of the information.
 This form is a web based form.
-The standard conditions are:
+The standard conditions are the information:

 Access to records requested under an informal application will be via one of, or a combination of, access provisions below:

 Should the Right of Information Officer determine your application will need to be a formal application you will be advised to submit a formal application.

 If the information you are seeking is not available on this website you have a right to formally apply for access to specific information under the Government Information (Open Access) Act 2009 (GIPA Act).

 You can make a formal application via the online application form.